-offered in the winter, Sunday Sandwiches continues all year.
+open in the winter, Sunday Sandwiches runs all year.

-Until a few months ago, a staff member of the Central Washington Comprehensive Mental Health Path Program distributed the sandwiches.
-Since he resigned and was been replaced, the Transitional Treatment program has people give out the sandwiches at an underpass and at a tent city, said the Rev. Eric Anderson, pastor at United Christian.
+After a staff member of the Central Washington Comprehensive Mental Health Path Program who distributed the sandwiches resigned, the Transitional Treatment program has people give out sandwiches at an underpass and a tent city, said Eric Anderson, pastor at United Christian.

-Lunches are stored in a walk-in cooler at the Vineyard Christian Fellowship.
-They are handed out every day during the week at 8 a.m.
+Lunches are stored in a walk-in cooler at Vineyard Fellowship and are handed out weekdays at 8 a.m.

-Northwest Harvest donates bread for the sandwiches.
+Northwest Harvest donates bread.
 The host church provides ham, cheese, latex gloves, hairnets and packets of mayonnaise and mustard, which are spread by the person eating the sandwich, so sandwiches last longer.

-"Recently, about 25 people
+"Recently, about 25 peo-

-from our congregation and 10 from other congregations, worked at four stations to make sandwiches in about half an hour," said Eric.
+ple from our church and 10 from other congregations worked at four stations to make sandwiches in about half an hour," said Eric.

-"During Lent, we discussed Scripture passages about the church's call to be engaged in mission work, lifting up our outreach to the homeless as consistent with our Gospel call," he said.
+"During Lent, we discussed Scripture passages about the church's call to engage in mission, lifting up our outreach to the homeless as consistent with our Gospel call," he said.

-"People in our churches enjoy working with each other, meeting at different churches each time," Jane said.
+"People in the churches enjoy working together," Jane said.

-The four churches working together, she said, communicate that it's not necessary for such outreach to be done only by large congregations.
+Four churches working together says it's not necessary for outreach to be left to large congregations.

-"We share their resources so none of us is overburdened," said Jane.
-"The cost each week is \$100 to \$150 for the supplies."
+"We share resources so none of us is overburdened," said Jane.
+"The cost of supplies each week is \$100 to \$150."